Mağaraköy, İdil: History

-In 2020, the village had a population of 20, increased from 6 in 2011 – all male.
+A ruined church was extant at the village in 1978.
 In the 1980s, the village was reported to be populated by the Hevirkan tribe, a tribe of Yazidi belief.
 In 2018, the village was reported to be populated by the Salihan tribe.
 The Salihan tribe has both Muslim and Yazidi members, but the ones in Mağara are Yazidi.
+In 2022, the village had a population of 15, increased from 6 in 2012.